HimanshuSolo/HimanshuSolo/README.md

-## Hi there 👋, I'm Himanshu, a 3rd Year UnderGrad
+## Hi there 👋, I'm Himanshu, a 3rd Year BTech Student.
+Passionate about Logic Building and Development 🧠
 ---
 ### My Projects :
 - [Newzy World](https://newz-aggregator-summarizer.vercel.app/) → A modern news aggregation and summarization platform powered by AI.